 Section 63.91(b)(1)(iii) requires the state to have authority to inspect sources and any records required to determine a source's compliance status.
 382.015, Power to Enter Property allows a member, employee or agent of the commission to enter public or private property (other than property designed for and used exclusively as a private residence housing not more than three families) at a reasonable time to inspect and investigate conditions relating to emissions of air contaminants or the concentration of air contaminants in the atmosphere.
-382.016, Monitoring Requirements; Examination of Records also provides that a member, employee or agent of the commission may examine during regular business hours any records or memoranda relating to the operation of any air pollution or emission control equipment or facility or relating to emission of air contaminants.
+382.016, Monitoring Requirements; Examination of Records also provides that a member, employee or agent of the operation of any air pollution or emission control equipment or facility or relating to emission of air contaminants.
 Section 382.022 authorizes the TNRCC executive director to conduct investigations considered advisable in order to administer the provisions of the TCAA and any of the commission's rule, orders and determinations, including investigations of violations and general air pollution problems or conditions.